All Collections

 To add another condition, click either AND or OR and click the Add Condition button.
 Think carefully about how the rule may conflict or interact with other rules you've made.

-Click Save Changes when you're done.
+Click Save changes when you're done.

 Tying in the scenario

-• You select 'Owners' from the 'Assign to exclusive group' list because the hexagon shape should only be printed if the attendee is an Owner.
+1. Select 'Owners' from the 'Assign to exclusive group' list because the hexagon shape should only be printed if the attendee is an Owner.

-• You now add another AND condition and select the 'Company Size' option from the 'Add Condition' button drop-down.
-Select the 100-249 Value, add an OR condition for Company Size, then select the 250+ Value.
+5. Select the 100-249 Value, add an OR condition for Company Size, then select the 250+ Value.

 Now you know how to make visibility rules to tailor exactly what gets printed on each badge and for whom!
 When it's time to start checking folks in and printing their badges, refer to our venue setup articles for hardware setup instructions and advice.

 Questions?
-Chat Us or Email support@socio.events
+Chat with us or email support@socio.events.

 Did this answer your question?